Marching Powder (film)

 Marching Powder is a 2025 British comedy-drama film written and directed by Nick Love.
+It stars Danny Dyer as Jack Jones, a man given a short period to change his behaviour following an arrest for drugs and violence.

 Plot

 After being arrested for fighting and cocaine possession during a football hooligan brawl, Jack is ordered by the court to go to couples' therapy for six weeks.
 Unable to keep a job, he lives off of his father-in-law Ron's money under the condition that he watch over Ron's schizophrenic son Kenny Boy.

 Jack attempts to stay off of drugs and away from hooligan fighting for the sake of his relationship and his young son, while his wife Dani goes back to art school to recover what she sacrificed to be a stay-at-home mother.